Wendy Dunnam Tita FAIA, IIDA, LEED AP

 Principal / Interior Architecture Director

 Wendy’s success as an architect derives from a process rooted in listening.
-She seeks inspiration in the core of the client’s needs and project goals.
-Designs are built upon creative, elegant solutions that explore and expand opportunities appropriate to budget, scope and schedule.
-Building upon the foundations of interior architecture, her other areas of expertise include space planning, design, furniture and art selection.
+Her passions lie in building upon the inspiration at the core of the client’s needs and project goals to imagine creative, elegant design solutions that explore and expand opportunities aligned with budget, scope and schedule.
+Building upon the foundations of interior architecture, her other areas of expertise include the expression of brand/identity with interior space, marriage of workplace and wellness solutions and integration of custom designed furnishings, art and architecture.

-Additionally, she is experienced in the integration of sustainable design strategies on projects ranging from intimate residential spaces to large and complex public works.
-Wendy has conducted original research and collaborated with Page engineers on a white paper on lighting standards for work environments that led to the State of Texas updating its standards for workplace lighting in all state office buildings.
-The standards were subsequently adopted by many corporate clients.
-She has led and managed both interiors teams and full-service design studios with clients from corporate, institutional, hospitality, and residential sectors.
+Additionally, she is experienced in the inclusion of sustainable design strategies in projects ranging from intimate residential spaces to large and complex public works.
+Wendy has conducted original research and developed designs and standards adopted as sustainable models.
+She has led and managed both interiors teams and full-service design studios with clients from corporate, institutional, hospitality and residential sectors.

-Wendy also created a healthy team environment with an emphasis on mentoring and staff development.
-Her management style blends with Page’s core values of collaboration and commitment.
-She also extends her commitment to education through a continued relationship with the University of Texas School of Architecture.
-Beginning in 1999 Wendy assisted in curriculum development for the Interior Design program, she taught design studios and a lecture course from 1999-2005 and continues as a visiting critic and adjunct lecturer.
+Wendy fosters healthy team environments with an emphasis on mentoring and staff development.
+Her dedication to education extends outside of the office in her relationship with The University of Texas at Austin School of Architecture.
+In 1999, Wendy assisted in curriculum development for the Interior Design program.
+For the following six years, she taught design studios and a lecture course, and today, Wendy continues to support the school as a visiting critic and adjunct lecturer.

 Graves Dougherty Hearon & Moody